Flaque/quirk/README.md

 ### Don't be bloated

 **Don't include features for one particular condition at the expense of other conditions.** For example, don't couple mood tracking to thought tracking.
-If a user _has_ to enter a mood in order to track a thought, then the entire app is ruined for people who use it for panic, OCD or another condition where mood isn't the primary focus.
+If a user _has_ to enter a mood to track a thought, then the entire app is ruined for people who use it for panic, OCD or another condition where the mood isn't the primary focus.

 **Don't include non-CBT related treatments without good reason.** No relaxation audio tracks or meditation guides.
 It's a CBT app, keep it focused on CBT.